Opioids

 (will share as needed with Greenlee County Health Department)

-- Central Arizona Shelter Services (CASS) = 50 units – Janet Diodato at [email protected]
+• Central Arizona Shelter Services (CASS) = 150 units

 Impact of Teva Naloxone in Arizona

-To date in 2024, Teva has shipped to Arizona 16,500 units (consisting of 2 kits each) of naloxone.
-Ten counties and three community based organizations received these shipments directly.
+In 2024, Teva shipped to Arizona 27,721 units (consisting of 2 kits each) of naloxone.
+To date, in 2025, another 7,000 units have shipped.
+Thirteen counties and six community based organizations received these shipments directly.
 From there, these entities distributed naloxone to an additional 24 community organizations, 35 schools, 63 healthcare agencies and physicians, 147 members of the public and the Hopi Nation (600 units).
 Recipients include: Horizon Health & Wellness and Arizona Youth Partnership (Gila County); MSTEPP, Arizona Youth Partnership-Kingman Street Outreach Team, Mohave County WAQVE JTED Program-Lake Havasu City, KRMC New Resident Physicians, Mohave High School-Bullhead City, Southwest Behavioral Health, West Care, Always Better Homecare, and Mohave High School (Mohave County); Amado Youth Center, Friends in Deed, Arroyo Gardens, PPEP Community Prevention Coalition, Arizona Bilingual Back to School Event, PPEP Stopit, Pueblo School, PepTec School, John Valencia Youth Center, and University of Arizona (Pima County); Community Medical Services (Yuma County); Cochise Harm Reduction, NAMI Southeastern Arizona, and Community Bridges Crisis Team (Cochise County); Andre House, Central Arizona Shelter Services, Sonoran Prevention Works, Hopi Nation Direct Service, Arizona Poison Control, Arizona National Guard, Arizona Department of Education, and Be In The Know (project of UofA) (courtesy of AZ HIDTA).
-Although only one life saved has been reported, many more may have been affected by having access to this life-saving drug and the widespread effect of having naloxone in the hands of so many who may need it is immeasurable.
+To date, as a result of the Teva naloxone distributed by the AG’s office, 39 lives have been reported saved, many more may have been affected by having access to this life-saving drug and the widespread effect of having naloxone in the hands of so many who may need it is immeasurable.

 Free Narcan Resources for Public and Non-Profit Organizations